winitzki/scall/tutorial/programming_dhall.md

 ```

 Dhall does not require capitalizing the names of types and type parameters.
-In this tutorial, we will usually capitalize type constructors (such as `List`).
+In this book, we will usually capitalize type constructors (such as `List`).

 See the [Dhall cheat sheet](https://docs.dhall-lang.org/howtos/Cheatsheet.html) for more examples of basic Dhall usage.